The Science of Additives: What’s Inside Your Motor Oil?

 - Synthetic oils such as polyalphaolefins (PAO), esters, or silicone oils

-The base oil determines foundational properties like volatility, oxidative stability and initial viscosity.
+The base oil determines foundational properties like volatility, oxidative stability, and initial viscosity.
 Additives are then blended in to augment the base oil’s natural strengths and weaknesses.

 Viscosity Index Improvers

 Viscosity index improvers (VII) are long polymer molecules that help motor oil maintain viscosity at high and low temperatures.
 As oil gets hot and thin, VII additives expand and thicken it.
 In cold climates, they prevent flow resistance by limiting thickening.
-VII allow for SAE grades like 5W-30.
+VII allows for SAE grades like 5W-30.